 Construction contracts give rise to accounts receivable, contract assets and contract liabilities.
 We record accounts receivable based on amounts billed to customers.
-We also record costs and estimated earnings in excess of billings on uncompleted contracts (contract assets) and billings in excess of costs and estimated earnings on uncompleted contracts (contract assets) and trade accounts payable and accrued expenses, respectively, on the consolidated balance sheets.
+We also record costs and estimated earnings in excess of billings on uncompleted contracts (contract assets) and billings in excess of costs and estimated earnings on uncompleted contracts (contract liabilities) in other current assets and trade accounts payable and accrued expenses, respectively, on the consolidated balance sheets.